Campus Life

 The college’s Athletic offices and fitness center can be found at the Sanford/Lake Mary campus.
 The fitness center is free and open to all students, faculty and staff where they can participate in group classes and exercise using the cardio and weight machines as well as the free weight area.
 Visit the wellness website at https://www.seminolestate.edu/wellness.

-The First Generation Freshmen Program provides scholarships, mentoring and other assistance to first-generation students to help them achieve their goals.
-Approximately 50 students are selected each academic year for this need-based program.
-First Generation Freshmen Program students receive a scholarship of $1000 per semester (Fall and Spring terms) for two years to attend Seminole State.
-The First Generation Freshmen Program also helps students transition to college while providing a sense of community on campus through shared classes.
-Students are also offered tutoring, mentoring, field trips and assistance with financial planning and budgeting.
+The First Generation Program provides scholarships, mentoring and additional support to help first-generation students achieve their personal and academic goals.
+Each year, approximately 50 students are selected for this need-based program.
+First Generation participants receive scholarships for two years, covering the Fall and Spring semesters.
+In addition, the First Generation Program helps students transition to college life while fostering a sense of community through shared classes and activities.

 To qualify, students must:

-• Be identified as a first-time-in-college student (have not previously attended college);
+- Be identified as a first-time-in-college student (no prior college attendance);

-The First Generation Freshmen Program is provided in part by
+The First Generation Program is provided in part by

 or call 407.708.2897.